mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

 I also would have preferred a self-closing tag, but Custom Elements can't be self-closing (only a small set of "[void elements][void]" can).

 So, while not the pithiest possible syntax, this is the pithiest practical syntax.
-"Concise syntax" <pfe-icon style="--pfe-broadcasted--color--text: green" icon="rh-check-yes"></pfe-icon> check.
+"Concise syntax" <pfe-icon style="--pfe-icon--Color: green" icon="rh-check-yes"></pfe-icon> check.

 Next let's look more at the icon name, and how it leads to an SVG being displayed.

+## Customization

+This section covers customizing an icon's appearance.

+### Coloring

+The last point to cover in the summary is how icons get colored.
+If the SVGs were directly embedded on the page, they could be colored with a simple CSS rule like `svg { fill: blue }`.
+However, since we're including the SVGs remotely (via `<image xlink:href="URL">`), they can't be affected by the `fill` property.
+There is another approach, which might sound a bit hacky, but it works well: SVG filters.
+More about SVG filters for [coloring][coloring].

+### Size

 ## Icon sets